betsythefc/custard/plans.md

 v0.07
 -----

- - Add search criteria into the "reviews" page that allow someone to narrow down reviews based on the score, date and time, or the ID.
+ - [DONE] ~~Add search criteria into the "reviews" page that allow someone to narrow down reviews based on the score, date and time, or the ID.
 (NOTE: Use PHP GET variables.
-The default should be "all" while when searching, it will take what is entered and reload the page.)
+The default should be "all" while when searching, it will take what is entered and reload the page.)~~
  - [MAYBE] Rename the reviews page to avoid confusion with the review.php which submits the score.
+ - Create a way to download reviews as a CSV file (http://code.stephenmorley.org/php/creating-downloadable-csv-files/)

 ...